Desk with Laptop, Calculator, Files and small model of house with epc colours

 Let's take a look at the Features table from the expired EPC:

 There is also an entry for Secondary Heating where it says: Room heaters, electric.
-This is because there are two fixed electric towel rail radiators in the property - one in the kitchen and one in the bathroom.
-This actually won't bring the EPC rating down because the main heating is storage heating.
+This represents two fixed electric towel rail radiators in the property - one in the kitchen and one in the bathroom.
+These currently won't bring the EPC rating down because the main heating is storage heating.

 Hot water heating is provided by electric immersion heaters in a 'Fortic' style hot water cylinder, and the Features table indicates the heating is off-peak (ie lower cost).

-Finally, notice the floor is recorded as a suspended floor, but this is actually wrong.
+Finally, notice the floor is recorded as a suspended floor, but this is incorrect.
 The ground floor in fact is a solid floor with perhaps 20mm polystyrene insulation laid between batons and then floorboards on top.
 I believe this is as it was originally built.

 The Expired EPC's Recommendations